-Here perhaps may be inserted brief answers to the accusations often made against systematic theology, that it is speculative, irreligious, fruitless, irrelevant, elitist.
-Now a systematic theology can be speculative, as is clear from German idealism; but the systematic theology we advocate is really quite a homely affair.
-It aims at an understanding of the truths of faith, a Glaubensverstandnis.
-The truths of faith envisaged are church confessions.
+Here perhaps may be inserted brief answers to the accusations often made against systematic theology, that it is irrelevant. speculative, irreligious, fruitless, élitist, A Now a systematic theology can be speculative, as is clear from German idealism; but the systematic theology we advocate is really quite a homely affair.
+It aims at an understanding of the truths of trutha faith, a Glaubensverständnis.
+The trues of faith envisaged are church confessions.
 Again, a systematic theology can become irreligious.
 This is particularly true when its main emphasis is, not conversion, but proof, or when positions are taken and maintained out of individual or corporate pride.
-But when conversion is the basis of the whole theology, when religious conversion is the event that gives the name, God, its primary and fundamental meaning, when systematic theology does not believe it can exhaust or even do justice to that meaning, not a little has been done to keep systematic theology in harmony with its religious origins and aims.
-Thirdly, systematic theology has its fruitless aspects, for just as understanding can be systematized, so too can misunderstanding.
+But when conversion is the basis of the whole theology, when religious conversion is the event that gives the name, God, its primary and fundamental meaning, when systematic theology does not believe it can exhaust or even do justice to that meaning, not a little has been done to keep systematic religious theology in harmony with its, peligoud origins and aims.
+Thirdly, axx systematic theology has its fruitless aspects, for just as understanding can be systematized, so too can misunderstanding.
 As the former type of system will be attractive to those that understand, so too the latter type will be attractive to the usually larger number of those that do not understand.
-Dialect ic cannot be simply exorcized.
-But at least one no longer is totally at its mercy, when one methodically acknowledges the existence of such dialectic, sets up criteria for distinguishing between positions and counter-positions, and invites everyone to magnify the accuracy or inaccuracy of his judgments by developing what he thinks are positions and by reversing what he thinks are counter-positions.
-Fourthly, systematic theology is élitist: it is difficult, as also are mathematics, science, scholarship, philosophy.
-But the difficulty is worth meeting.
-If one does not attain, on the level of one's age, an understanding of the religious realities in which one believes, one will be simply at the mercy of the psychologists, the sociologists, the philosophers, that will not besitate to tell believers what it really is in which they believe.
-Finally, systematic theology is irrelevant, if it does not provide the basis for the eighth functional specialty, communications.
-But to communicate one must understand what one has to communicate.
-No repetition of formulas can take the place of understanding.
-For it is understanding alone that can say what it grasps in any of the manners demanded by the almost endless series of different audiences.
+Dialectic cannot be simply exorcized.
+But at least one no longer is totally at its mercy, when one methodically acknowledges the existence of such dialectic, sets up criteria for distinguishing between bositions and counter-poisitions, and invites everyone to magnify the accuracy or inaccuracy of his judgements by developing what he thinks are positions and Fourthly. by reversing what he thinks are counter-positions.
+Finally;